nadams2ncsu/containerized-long-read-local-assembly/README.md

 The workflow extracts reads overlapping user-defined genomic regions with **samtools**, performs local assembly with **hifiasm**, converts assembly graphs to FASTA with **gfatools**, and aligns the resulting contigs to a user-supplied reference genome with **minimap2**.

-## Software
+## Container

-The Singularity/Apptainer container includes:
+The Singularity/Apptainer container includes the following software and workflow:

 - samtools v1.22.1
 - hifiasm v0.25
 - gfatools v0.5
 - minimap2 v2.30
+- long-read local assembly workflow `local_assembly.sh`

 ## Quick Start